-- The school will actively support pupils with medical conditions to participate in school trips and visits or in sporting activities; - The school will make reasonable adjustments for the inclusion of pupils in such activities: - Some children may need to take precautionary measures before or during exercise, and may need access, for example, to asthma inhalers.
+- The school will actively support pupils with medical conditions to participate in school trips and visits or in sporting activities; - The school will make reasonable adjustments for the inclusion of pupils in such activities; - Some children may need to take precautionary measures before or during exercise, and may need access, for example, to asthma inhalers.
 Staff supervising sporting activities will be made aware of relevant medical conditions, and will consider the need for a risk assessment to be made. - The school will consider the reasonable adjustments that can be made to enable pupils with medical needs to participate fully and safely in visits.
 These arrangements will be included in the risk assessment for the event. - One member of staff accompanying the visit will be asked to take on the lead role for administering medicines or healthcare procedures.
-Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits.

-Medicines are administered and witnessed and recorded on a copy of Templates D or E. This form is added to the file on return from the visit.
+Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits. - Medicines are administered and witnessed and recorded.
+This document is then added to the file on return from the visit.